PubInv/general-purpose-alarm-device/README.md

 ## Phase I aka Version 1

 * Light alert by five, 5mm white LEDs driven at about 20 mA.
-* Acustic alert by buzzer driven by push pull some what less than 5Vp-p.
+* Acoustic alert by buzzer driven by push pull some what less than 5Vp-p.
 * Text display with back lit, 20x4 character LCD.
 * Single User Button
 * Recessed reset button.
 * Power on status LED
-* USB port for Firmware development and low power opperation
+* USB port for Firmware development and low power operation
-* An I2C output for controlle of devices TBD.
+* An I2C output for controller of devices TBD.
 Connection by locking JST connector: S04B-XASK-1(LF)(SN)

 Still remaining: define a simple API.
 We imagine these hardware choices will evolve over time.
 We want the API to insulate the user of the GPAD